seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 | 2021  | 3,890

 This is over with the new plans for API access [set at prohibitive prices](https://developer.twitter.com/en/products/twitter-api).
+There is a now a big void, and voids get filled.

 ## What's next?
-Academics but others as well (OSINT, journalists, marketers, developers, etc.) turn to other data sources.
+Passed a moment of shock and disbelief, academics and others (OSINT, journalists, marketers, developers, etc.) start turning to other data sources.
 Here are the data sources that I personally consider, or that I heard others considering:

 - [Open Street Map](https://www.openstreetmap.org/#map=5/46.449/2.210) ([API](https://wiki.openstreetmap.org/wiki/API))